Solanki-Jatin/Renal-Swap-Protocol/README.md

 python -m algorithm_core.demo
 ```

-This runs the full pipeline end to end on a small synthetic dataset and prints the matched cycles straight to the terminal.
+This runs the pipeline built so far end to end on a small synthetic dataset, dataset generation, graph construction, cycle detection, and optimal matching, and prints the results straight to the terminal.
 Useful for proving the algorithm works before touching the web layer at all.

-**4. Start the API server**
+**4. Start the API server, once it exists**

 ```bash
 uvicorn api.main:app --reload